franktakes/teexgraph/README.md

 ## About

-Several explicit design choices were made in teexGraph:
+Several explicit design choices were made in in this library:

 * Designed to handle millions of nodes and billions of edges.
 * All computation done in-memory and where possible on all available CPU's using OpenMP.